Back to Blog

 Centralise Supplier B-BBEE Data

-The foundation of effective procurement tracking is a centralised supplier database that stores supplier name, contact details, B-BBEE level, black ownership percentage, B-BBEE certificate number and expiry date, and certificate documents.
-This creates a single source of truth for supplier B-BBEE data, making it easy to update when certificates expire or levels change, and enabling quick verification before procurement.
+The foundation is a centralised supplier database: name, contact details, B-BBEE level, black ownership percentage, certificate number and expiry, and certificate documents.
+That gives one source of truth and makes it easy to update when certificates expire or levels change.

-Best practices: Store B-BBEE certificates digitally, set up alerts for certificate expiry dates (30, 60, 90 days before expiry), verify suppliers’ B-BBEE status before procurement, and update supplier data immediately when certificates are renewed.
+Best practices: Store certificates digitally, set alerts for 30, 60, and 90 days before expiry, verify status before procurement, and update supplier data as soon as certificates are renewed.

 Track Spend Per Supplier Per Project

-Accurate procurement tracking requires tracking spend at both the supplier and project level.
-Track total spend per supplier, spend by B-BBEE level, and spend by procurement category (materials, subcontractors, services, equipment, labour).
-At the project level, track total procurement spend, procurement spend by B-BBEE level, and procurement percentages per project.
+Accurate tracking needs spend at both supplier and project level: total spend per supplier, spend by B-BBEE level, and by category (materials, subcontractors, services, equipment, labour).
+Per project, track total procurement spend, spend by B-BBEE level, and procurement percentages.

-Best practices: Link every invoice to a supplier and project, categorise procurement by type, track procurement in real-time as you spend, and reconcile procurement data with accounting records.
+Best practices: Link every invoice to a supplier and project, categorise by type, and reconcile with accounting records.

 Monitor B-BBEE Certificate Expiry Dates

-B-BBEE certificates expire annually, and suppliers’ B-BBEE levels can change when they renew.
-Set up alerts 90, 60, and 30 days before certificate expiry, proactively request updated certificates from suppliers, update supplier B-BBEE levels when certificates are renewed, and recalculate procurement percentages when levels change.
+Certificates expire annually and levels can change on renewal.
+Set alerts 90, 60, and 30 days before expiry, request updated certificates in good time, and update supplier levels and recalculate procurement percentages when certificates are renewed.

 Generate Reports for Verification Agents

-B-BBEE verification agents require detailed procurement reports showing total procurement spend, procurement spend by supplier B-BBEE level, procurement percentages, supplier list with B-BBEE levels and certificates, and project-level procurement breakdowns.
-Generate reports monthly or quarterly for internal review, export in formats verification agents can use (PDF, Excel), and include all supporting documentation.
+Verification agents need reports showing total spend, spend by supplier B-BBEE level, procurement percentages, a supplier list with levels and certificates, and project-level breakdowns.
+Generate reports monthly or quarterly, export in PDF or Excel, and include supporting documentation.

 Effective procurement tracking requires the right tools and processes.
 Manual tracking with spreadsheets doesn’t scale, but dedicated construction management software with built-in B-BBEE procurement tracking automates the entire process.